An Optimistic-Robust Approach for Dynamic Positioning of Omnichannel Inventories: Introduction

 \item {Next, we derive an exact linear reformulation of the adversarial bi-linear BIO sub-problem.
 This is achieved by demonstrating and leveraging the integrality of the extreme points within the selected uncertainty set, which is constructed using inputs from a demand forecasting model.} The derived sub-problem is then employed within a column and cut generation (CCG) algorithm.
 This algorithm is utilized to solve large-scale real-world BIO instances characterized by generalized fulfillment cost structures, operational restrictions, and omnichannel business constraints.

 \item Last, we perform extensive Monte Carlo simulation experiments using real data of a retail chain that operates over 150 stores spread across the continental United States.
 We observe that the incremental benefit of BIO models, including pure RO, is pronounced in the context of omnichannel operations over the baseline models (which are otherwise optimal in a pure walk-in setting). {This advantage arises from the effective utilization of cross-channel resource pooling.} We observe that the BIO models can enhance the performance of the pure RO models on average by up to 10\% by tuning a single optimism hyper-parameter across different parameter and initial inventory settings.
-In a comprehensive business value assessment over a rolling horizon with a realistic fine-grained customer transaction level fulfillment engine, we observe that BIO outperforms pure RO by 15\% and 35\% in the realized average profitability and inventory turn-over metrics respectively.
+In a comprehensive business value assessment over a rolling horizon with a realistic fine-grained customer transaction level fulfillment engine, we observe that BIO outperforms pure RO by 27\% in terms of realized average profitability and surpasses other competitive baselines under imperfect distributional information by over 10\%.
+This demonstrates that BIO provides a novel, data-driven, and distribution-free alternative to traditional RO that achieves strong average performance while carefully balancing robustness.

 \end{enumerate}

 We would like to note that our modeling choices address several practical considerations including: (1) very low-rate of sales interspersed with brief but sharp sales peaks where the shared inventory system is stretched to capacity, (2) the degree of uncertainty in multi-period, multi-channel demand forecast are inputs generated by AI/ML models, (3) the cascading effects of decisions span across a large omnichannel network consisting of hundreds of nodes, (4) the manifold impact of lead times, cross-fulfillment costs, and lost sales opportunities, and finally (5) to demonstrate practical effectiveness on real-world data in a multi-period rolling horizon setting.